KJCW (TV)

-KJCW, VHF analog channel 7, was a television station licensed to Sheridan, Wyoming, United States.
-The station was owned by Western Family Television.
+KJCW (channel 7) was a television station in Sheridan, Wyoming, United States, owned by Western Family Television.
 Its license was canceled and call sign deleted on December 23, 2010.

 History

+The logo from 2002 to 2010, back when the station was called KSWY.

 The station signed on in April 2002 as KBNM under the ownership of Sunbelt Communications Company.
-The station displaced K07HC, a translator for CBS affiliate KTVQ (channel 2) in Billings, Montana, to channel 9 as K09XK; in its earliest months, KBNM served as a temporary satellite of KTVQ, but with plans to become an NBC affiliate.
+It displaced K07HC, a translator for CBS affiliate KTVQ (channel 2) in Billings, Montana, to channel 9 as K09XK; in its earliest months, KBNM served as a temporary satellite of KTVQ, but with plans to become an NBC affiliate.
 After joining NBC, the station, which was renamed KSWY on November 1, 2002, served as a pass-through for NBC programming, with virtually no local content (including commercials); this ended on September 1, 2003, at which point it became a satellite of sister station KCWY (channel 13) in Casper, Wyoming (which joined NBC that same day).

 In 2008, Sunbelt exchanged KSWY to Western Family Television in exchange for KJCW-LP (channel 29), which had previously been listed as a JCTV affiliate.
 When the sale closed on May 9, 2009, KSWY went silent due to the loss of its tower site; its programming then moved to channel 29, renamed KSWY-LP.
-The KSWY callsign remained on channel 7 as well until May 4, 2010, when it took the KJCW callsign abandoned by KSWY-LP a year prior.
+The KSWY call sign remained on channel 7 as well until May 4, 2010, when it took the KJCW callsign abandoned by KSWY-LP a year prior.
 The station proposed to return to the air (with the JCTV programming previously seen on KJCW-LP/KSWY-LP) from a temporary site as it continued to seek a permanent transmitter location.
 On December 23, 2010, the FCC canceled its license and deleted the KJCW call sign; its records indicated that the station did not return to the air within a year of May 9, 2009, triggering the automatic expiration of the KJCW license.

-As an affiliate of KTVQ, the station's transmitter was co-located with KPRQ 88.1 FM just off Red Grade Road southwest of Sheridan.
+As a KTVQ satellite, the station's transmitter was co-located with KPRQ (88.1 FM) just off Red Grade Road southwest of Sheridan.
 KTVQ now operates a translator on channel 9 (K09XK-D) from the same site.